 You can use an offshore corporation like you can a domestic legal entity.
 It can hold a bank account.
 It can hold investments.
 You can use it to conduct nearly any type of legal business.
 So, you can use it to expand internationally.
 In addition to limited liability from business debts, incorporating offshore in certain jurisdictions can offer financial privacy, lawsuit deterrence, and asset protection.
 Moreover, it can give you diversification options through increased international investment opportunities.

 Offshore business entities also offer features that are not available in most U.S. states.
 One example is the ability to have another company as a corporate officer rather than a person.
 This enhances privacy.
-Another example is that
+Another example is the laws protecting owners, officers and directors is much stronger than in the US where the attorneys routinely pierce the corporate veil.

 You can own your offshore corporation or LLC privately, out of the public eye.
 Some of the most popular offshore jurisdictions have strict privacy laws whereby they cannot disclose the corporate or LLC officers, directors or managers.
 Naturally, there are exceptions for criminal issues such a money laundering, terrorism and drug trafficking.
 For maximum privacy an individual can establish a new business entity and opt to have nominee officers and directors.
 The nominee stands in so that personal names do not appear on company documents.